mirage335/webClient-OBSOLETE/README.md

 FireFox will not report "profile in use" errors when run under non-persistent/user modes, which use temporary directories.
 However, FireFox still cannot be run multiple times under persistent/edit modes if any other FireFox profile is active on the desktop.

+FireFox ESR is required to support TiddlyFox extension for editing TiddlyWiki files.

+Infrequently edited FireFox profiles will cause a "Refresh Firefox" prompt.
+Add boolean 'browser.disableResetPrompt=true' under 'about:config' to disable.

 # Design
 Ubiquitous Bash FakeHome virtualization redirects the apparent home directory as seen by FireFox and Chromium.